 If serving as a healthy dessert or mid-day snack, then garnish with coconut whipped cream.

-You could also serve it as a smoothie bowl.
+You could also serve it as a smoothie bowl (check out this healthy strawberry banana smoothie breakfast bowl for inspiration and more details!).
 In that case, start with less milk to make it thicker.
 Pour in a bowl and top with granola, a drizzle of nut/seed butter, chia or hemp seeds and fresh fruits.
 Dig in with a spoon!

-You can boost its protein content so it makes for a full meal and keep your hunger away longer.
-Add a scoop of plant-based protein powder, a tablespoon of peanut or almond butter or simply more seeds.
+You can boost the protein content by adding a scoop of plant-based protein powder, a tablespoon of peanut or almond butter or simply more seeds.

 In my case, this makes for one larger portion, as it is often the only thing I eat in the morning.
-But, also makes for 2 smaller portions, especially if serving for kids or with toasts.
+But it can also make for 2 smaller portions, especially if serving for kids or with toasts.

-I hope you like this blackberry smoothie as much as we do!
+I hope you like this strawberry, blackberry and banana smoothie as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.